Energy in Kazakhstan: Uranium

 According to the mayor, Kyzylorda is planning to produce two-thirds of Kazakhstan's uranium by 2015.

-In 2014, Kazakhstan and the IAEA will sign an agreement to establish a low-enriched uranium fuel bank.
-The bank will be a place for countries to contribute uranium and disperse it to other nations safely for energy means with the IAEA being the governing body.
+In 2014, Kazakhstan and the IAEA would sign an agreement to establish a low-enriched uranium fuel bank.
+The bank would be a place for countries to contribute uranium and disperse it to other nations safely for energy means with the IAEA being the governing body.

 In August 2013, IAEA Director General Yukiya Amano visited Kazakhstan to further discussions on the fuel bank and praised Kazakhstan's contribution to nuclear non-proliferation.

 In 2012, Secretary of State Hillary Clinton said during a meeting with Kazakhstan's Foreign Minister Erlan Idrissov in Washington, "We view Kazakhstan not only as a regional player, but also as a global leader.
 Few countries can be compared to Kazakhstan in terms of its experience in non-proliferation."

 Kazakhstan announced in January 2017 that the country was planning to cut its production of uranium by 10% due to a global oversupply of the commodity.
 According to Kazatomprom, state-owned uranium company and global production leader, even with the announced output cuts, Kazakhstan will continue to be the world’s No.1 uranium producer.